Dissipative stabilization of dark quantum dimers via squeezed vacuum: Background

 \section{Background}

-The experimental realization of an artificial atom radiating into a squeezed vacuum by Siddiqi and collaborators~\cite{Siddiqi_2013,Siddiqi_2016} demonstrated the ability to tailor the environment and test the limits of conventional quantum optics using superconducting circuits~\cite{Blais_2021}.
+The experimental realization of an artificial atom radiating into a squeezed vacuum by Siddiqi and collaborators~\cite{Siddiqi_2013,Siddiqi_2016} demonstrated the ability to tailor the environment and test the limits of conventional quantum optics using superconducting circuits~\cite{Carmichael_2016,Blais_2021}.
 It showed that the atom undergoes a polarization-sensitive decay, where it relaxes into a steady state following dramatically different timescales for each polarization quadrature, as predicted by Gardiner~\cite{Gardiner_1986}.
-The steady state is mixed and identical to that obtained from the absorption and emission of uncorrelated thermal photons.
+Eventually, the atom reaches a mixed steady state identical to that obtained from the absorption and emission of uncorrelated thermal photons.

-Key to this observation was a source able to produce correlated photons that covered all the spatial modes surrounding the emitter.
-The artifical atom was coupled to an environment displaying a reduced dimensionality with respect to free space to achieve this.
+Key to this observation was a source able to produce correlated photons that covered all the spatial modes surrounding the artificial atom.
+The atom was coupled to an environment displaying a reduced dimensionality with respect to free space to achieve this.
 At the time, attention was focused on the temporal correlations of the squeezed modes with their spatial structure used to determine the coupling strength and local phase of the interaction.
-This structure, however, plays a central role when the system is extended and includes several emitters, each one probing a different local environment.
+This structure, however, plays a central role when the system includes several atoms extended in space, with each one probing a different local environment.